jcreek/denBot/README.md

 * sq  - Show the queue
 * cq  - Clear the queue (admin-only, not to be shared with normal users)
 * ru  - Remove a tagged user from the queue (admin-only, not to be shared with normal users)
+* dc  - Delete an adventure channel (only the captain can use this)

 ## Dockerize the bot